-Minimum pile sizes and acceptable pile types are listed below.
+Minimum pile sizes and acceptable pile types are listed in the following table.
 No other pile types are permitted.
-Where the geotechnical report indicates corrosion is a concern, use the entire perimeter of the steel section in contact with soil/water when determining sacrificial thicknesses for the design life of the member.
+On this project, electrochemical testing indicates a corrosive soil environment.
+Use a corrosion rate of 0.002 inches/year and a design life of 75 years to determine sacrificial steel thickness for corrosion.
+Use the entire perimeter of the steel section in contact with soil/water when determining sacrificial thicknesses for the design life of the member.
 The sacrificial thickness shall be removed from the pile section properties when determining capacity for all limit states, including seismic.